 In 1997 he began working with the people of the Yukon watershed and grew increasingly aware that the environment and its people were intimately tied, as evidenced by the river itself."

 In 2010 Waterhouse was appointed by President Barack Obama to the 15 member Joint public advisory Committee, advising the Commission for Environmental cooperation.
 He guides educational programs in collaboration with the American Museum of Natural History, Center for Biodiversity, Goddard Research Institute, USGS, and NASA.
 Such programs enable Waterhouse to reach those who, like him, came from what he calls that "forgotten place."

-Jon Waterhouse’s journey continues to inspire, in his efforts to protecting these lands and most importantly the indigenous and humanitarian right to clean water.
+Jon Waterhouse’s journey continues to inspire, in his collaborative efforts to protecting these lands, its people and most importantly, the indigenous and humanitarian right to clean water.

 Tribe is a powerful word, may we endeavor to honour those that have come before us and those that continue to defend this magical place we call home.